drunkrhin0/drunkrhin0/README.md

 ## About me

-I'm a cyber security analyst with a large interest in Active Directory, Azure, digital forensics, penetration testing and social engineering.
+I'm a security consultant at Bugcrowd.
+I have a large interest in Active Directory, Azure, digital forensics, penetration testing and social engineering.

-- 🔭 I’m currently working PowerShell automation.
+- 🔭 I’m currently working on PowerShell automation.
-- 🌱 I’m currently learning penetration testing.
 - ⭐️ I star a lot of great tools on GitHub.
 - ⚡ Fun fact: I'm a professional photographer.